AksoEo/docs/api/installation.md

 11. Populate the db using `source api.env && MODE=<mode> npm run populate-db`.
 Set mode to `prod` (production), `dev` (development) or `test`.

+   Mode can also be set to `client` to create an API client with star perms.
+This should only be used in combination with `prod`.

 12. Run the API using `source api.env && npm start`.
 You might want to turn this into a daemon for init.d or use something like `pm2`.